titanous/disable-webusb/README.md

 ## Why?

-WebUSB provides access to devices that may not be designed with an adversarial threat model in mind, protected only by a permissions dialog that does not makes the risks clear.
+WebUSB provides access to devices that may not be designed with an adversarial threat model in mind, protected only by a permissions dialog that does not make the risks clear.

 Given the lack of widely-deployed uses of WebUSB, disabling it is a prudent